Blog post

 Thanks to versioning, you can keep track of all iterations and clearly communicate results without wasting endless hours on creating business process manuals.

-Last but not least, XML-based interchange format allows for platform-independent exchange of BPMN 2.0 diagrams, avoiding vendor lock, guaranteeing seamless import-export of BPMN workflows, and setting the right foundation for process automation.
+XML-based interchange format allows for platform-independent exchange of BPMN 2.0 diagrams, avoiding vendor lock, guaranteeing seamless import-export of BPMN workflows, and setting the right foundation for process automation.

 Available with all the above mentioned functionalities, Cardanit embodies the key principles behind the BPMN as declared by the MIWG group: transparency, inclusion, collaboration and openness.